sbertix/Swiftagram/README.md

 Caching of `Authentication.Response`s is provided through conformance to the `Storage` protocol.

 The library comes with several concrete implementations.
-A `TransientStorage` should be used when no caching is necessary.
+- `TransientStorage` should be used when no caching is necessary.
-`UserDefaultsStorage` allows for faster, out-of-the-box, testing, although it's not recommended for production as private cookies are not encoded.
+- `UserDefaultsStorage` allows for faster, out-of-the-box, testing, although it's not recommended for production as private cookies are not encoded.
-`KeychainStorage`, needing [KeychainSwift](https://github.com/evgenyneu/keychain-swift) to be added as a dependency to your project and imported to become available, stores them safely in the user's keychain.
+- `KeychainStorage`, needing [KeychainSwift](https://github.com/evgenyneu/keychain-swift) to be added as a dependency to your project and imported to become available, stores them safely in the user's keychain.

 ## Contributions